kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - For any "serious" problem, file an Issue describing the problem and, ideally, giving a "repro case" (i.e., a clear description of how to reproduce the problem)
-  - Put as many information about the Issue as possible, e.g.,
+  - Put as much information about the Issue as possible, e.g.,
     - The command line you ran
     - The log of the run
       - Maybe the same run using `-v DEBUG` to get more info on the problem
-    - What is the problem and why it is different from what you expected
+    - What the problem is and why it is different from what you expected
-  - You need to make the life easy for the person who is going to have to fix the Issue
+  - You need to make life easy for the person who is going to have to fix the Issue

 ## Do not change the assignee for a task